horlesq/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A fun and interactive Tic-Tac-Toe game.
-Challenge a friend and see who can win in this classic game of Xs and Os!
+Tic-Tac-Toe is a web-based game application that allows two players to compete in the classic game of Xs and Os.

 ![tictactoe](https://github.com/user-attachments/assets/9195b180-2093-4a97-b125-bb1c5be615f0)